lwfm-proj/lwfm/README.md

 TODO:

-- code comments

 - triggers: listener thread & backing persistence

 - repo actions as jobs...

++ test
-- test: parent-child tracking
+    - parent-child tracking
-- test: RunStore - was it used?
+    - RunStore - was it used?
+    - MxN: use case - rollup report Genesis on Perlmutter & HAL (how impl HAL?)

 + DT4D
     - DT4D run impl